cefsharp/CefSharp/ISSUE_TEMPLATE.md

 - **Are you using `WinForms`, `WPF` or `OffScreen`?**

 - **What steps will reproduce the problem?**
+    - Please provide detailed information here, enough for someone else to reprodce your problem.
+    - Please no binary (zip, etc) links, fork the [MinimalExample](https://github.com/cefsharp/CefSharp.MinimalExample) and push your changes to `GitHub`.
+(Alternatively use a code sharing service list `Gist` or `Pastebin`).

 - **What is the expected output?
 What do you see instead?**